friendly-bits/shell-scheduler/REFERENCE.md

 ## Job termination helper libraries

-The project includes two helper libraries, each one implementing the **job termination callback** (`JOB_TERM_CB`) differently.
+The project includes three helper libraries, each one implementing the **job termination callback** (`JOB_TERM_CB`) differently.

 ### TL;DR

-For simple use cases with relatively few well-behaved jobs running, it doesn't really matter which mechanism of the two discussed below is used in practice.
+For simple use cases with relatively few well-behaved jobs running, it doesn't really matter which mechanism of the three discussed below is used in practice.

-- If an extra file and ~10KiB doesn't make or break your project, include both helper libraries with your application and implement automatic job termination mechanism selection as explained in [Selecting job termination mechanism at runtime](#selecting-job-termination-mechanism-at-runtime) below.
+- If an extra file and ~17KiB doesn't make or break your project, include all three helper libraries with your application and let `sched_job_term_select` pick the mechanism automatically, as explained in [Selecting job termination mechanism at runtime](#selecting-job-termination-mechanism-at-runtime) below.
+- If you want to include only one library and you only care about **which one fits and works best** on the target system and not **why**, use `sched_job_term_select` for testing, then include only the relevant library which hosts the callback it selected.
 - If spawning many jobs, strongly prefer the cgroups-based library because it is much more efficient.
 - If spawning jobs which are prone to misbehavior, hanging or leaving orphaned processes behind, prefer the cgroups-based library because it allows for more deterministic process termination.
-- If you need to pick only one of the helper libraries: prefer the cgroups-based library if your target systems support it.
-- Otherwise just include the proc-based helper library and use the proc-based mechanism.
+- If the target system doesn't support the `cgroup`-based mechanism, use a `/proc`-based library: `scheduler-job-term-ppid.sh` needs only `/proc` and `awk` and works essentially anywhere; `scheduler-job-term-children.sh` is a more efficient variant where the kernel provides `CONFIG_PROC_CHILDREN`.

 ### Short version

-#### Helper library: `scheduler-job-term-proc.sh`
+#### Helper library: `scheduler-job-term-ppid.sh` (`/proc` PPID-walk)

-Reconstructs each job's process tree by walking `/proc/<pid>/task/<tid>/children`, freezes it with `SIGSTOP` (re-scanning to catch races), then delivers `SIGKILL`.
-Works wherever `/proc` and `awk` are available - no cgroups, no root.
+Reconstructs each job's process tree by walking PPID links in `/proc/<pid>/stat`, freezes it with `SIGSTOP` (re-scanning to catch races), then delivers `SIGKILL`.
+Needs only `/proc` and `awk` - no cgroups, no root - which makes it the universal fallback that works on essentially any Linux.
 It cannot find processes reparented to init, and does not verify process termination, so `<running_pids>` reported to the **scheduler completion callback** may list job PIDs whose trees are already gone.

+Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_ppid`; call `proc_ppid_supported` first to probe availability.

+#### Helper library: `scheduler-job-term-children.sh` (`/proc` children-walk)

+Same mechanism, guarantees, and limitations as the PPID-walk library, but discovers each job's descendants from the kernel's `/proc/<pid>/task/<tid>/children` files instead of PPID links.
+Those files require a kernel built with `CONFIG_PROC_CHILDREN`; where present they make discovery more efficient, so prefer this library over the PPID-walk one there.

-Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_proc`.
+Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_children`; call `proc_children_supported` first to probe availability.

 #### Helper library: `scheduler-job-term-cgroup.sh`